dotnet/Open-XML-SDK/README.md

 The project often requires the latest release of the C# compiler as many new features come on-line that greatly aid in ease of development.
 As of now, the C# 7.2 compiler is required (which was released in December 2017) and comes standard in Visual Studio 2017 Update 5, with other IDEs providing updates to the compiler, as well.

+Since there are a number of targets for the project, and loading all at once may cause slow performance in Visual Studio, the target framework can be controlled by an environment variable.
+This is controlled in [Directory.Build.props](./Directory.Build.props) via the environment variable `ProjectLoadStyle`.
+This changes over time, but that file will contain what the available load configurations are.
+By default, this will try to default to the current LTS version of .NET Core, but allows development against previous targets if needed.
+This is helpful, for instance, if you don't have the latest .NET installed.
+The continuous integration system sets `ProjectLoadStyle=All` to build for all targets.

 To build the Open XML SDK
 -------------------------